semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 The solution stands on the client side.
 Indeed, your application (or whatever indexes documents on your index) has to identify routing values that will support too much documents.
 A solution may be to create a special index for these documents, and then using aliases to make it transparent to your application.

+# Parent-child relationships and nested objects

+Through the two previous articles, I talked a lot about *indexing*, *mapping*, how to fill your database with documents, how to update them, how to perform CRUD operations on them, and finally, how to use basic full-text search features.

+However, a question might have come to your mind: **How to manage relations between documents?**

+In this chapter, I will go through the main principles of indexing more complex documents, and how to define the relations that bind them together.
+Also, I will introduce you with the **nested types** of Elasticsearch, and how to index non-flat data.